 With MARPLOT's easy-to-use GIS interface you can add your own objects (symbols, rectangles, circles, polylines, and polygons) to maps, as well as view and edit data associated with those objects.
 You can choose between several basemaps for the background image, and you can customize your map further with annotations and online Web Mapping Service (WMS) layers.
 You can also interact with the map in other ways, such as getting population estimates within an area.

-As part of the CAMEO software suite, MARPLOT can be used with other programs in the suite: responders can link overlay objects to the CAMEOfm database program and easily display ALOHA threat zones.
-However, MARPLOT can also be used as a standalone program.
+As part of the CAMEO software suite, MARPLOT can be used with other programs in the suite: you can link map objects to the CAMEO Data Manager program and easily display ALOHA® threat zones.
+However, MARPLOT can also be run by itself as a general mapping program.

 More Information about MARPLOT

-- MARPLOT Fact Sheet [PDF, 948 KB]: Learn more about basic features of MARPLOT in this fact sheet.
+- MARPLOT Fact Sheet [PDF, 676 KB]: Learn more about the key features in the MARPLOT program.